colorado

 Grand Teton National Park

 No visit to Wyoming would be complete without driving Highway 89/191 and its amazing westward view of the Grand Tetons.
-This road, along with Teton Park Road, offer vistas to these awesome vertical peaks that rise from the flat prairie at their base.
-The national park offers a number of hiking trails around the peaks but grand views are accessible right off of the road.
+This road, along with Teton Park Road, offers vistas of these awesome vertical peaks that rise from the flat prairie at their base.
+The national park offers a number of hiking trails around the peaks, but grand views are accessible right off the road.
 One of my favorites is Oxbow Bend, a stunning perspective of the Snake River in front of Mount Moran.

 Grand Teton National Park, Wyoming